 Taking this tale of hardship to heart, the oracle promised to plead his case with Apollo.
-And so she withdrew into the inner sanctum of the temple, a space that was reserved for her alone, where the sacred vapor of the god welled up from the floor at those times when he chose to speak.
+And so she withdrew into the inner sanctum of the temple, that space that was reserved for her alone, where the sacred vapor of the god welled up from the floor at those times when he chose to speak.
 Thankfully, this was one of those times.
 When he took form before her vision, magnificently clad in his raiment of silver and gold, she repeated Cadmus’s story and the questions with which it had concluded.

 Apollo looked more and more pained as she did so.
 When she was done, he spoke: “Alas, the Fates have not woven a reunion between Cadmus and Europa into their tapestry of existence.
 The being that carried her away was none other than my father, Zeus himself, and he is not to be defied by mortals.
 Still, her fate is not an unhappy one.
 Europa is already pregnant with Zeus’s son, the first of many children the two will have together.
-Zeus will in time install one of their sons as king of the island of Crete.
+Zeus will in time install one of their sons as king of Crete.
 Europa will be honored throughout her life, and long after her death her name will become that of the great continent upon whose southern extent Delphi itself stands.
 But these things are not for Cadmus to know now.
 He need know only that his sister is well, but forever beyond his reach.”

 With that, the oracle began to turn away, only to see Apollo raise his hand to stop her.
 “Wait — I do have something else to say to this young Cadmus.
 The blood of his family has been mingled with that of the gods on two occasions now, and those will not be the last times.
 This honor marks them for special triumphs and tragedies alike.
-The fates of many of their line will not be as happy as that of Europa — but Cadmus himself is also marked for great things.
+The fates of many of their line will not be as happy as that of Europa — but Cadmus himself is marked for great things.

 And so the oracle left the inner sanctum and repeated the words of Apollo — those of them he wished her to share — to Cadmus.
 The young man grieved anew for the loss of his sister, but took heart that she was alive and well, and prepared to carry out Apollo’s instructions to the best of his ability.

-So, he and his companions trekked eastward from Delphi, across the region known as Phocis.
+So, he and his former crew trekked eastward from Delphi, across the region known as Phocis.
 Soon they encountered just what Apollo had predicted they would: a cow moving contrary to her herd, looking backward as if expecting them to follow her.
 When they did so, she led them ceaselessly onward, day and night, into the region known as Boeotia, until she collapsed on a flat plain sheltered between a lake to the north and a mountain range to the south — a perfect, easily defensible spot to found a city.

 Piety demanded that Cadmus sacrifice the cow that had led him here to the glory of Apollo before he thought of doing anything else.
-He therefore sent his companions to fetch some water for his ablutions from a nearby spring while he prepared his spirit for the ceremony.
+He therefore sent his men to fetch some water for his ablutions from a nearby spring while he prepared his spirit for the ceremony.

-But, unbeknownst to anyone in the party, the spring was sacred to Ares, the god of war, and was guarded by a dragon rumored to be a child of the god himself, the issue of one of his less auspicious unions.
+But, unbeknownst to anyone in the party, the spring to which they went was sacred to Ares, the god of war, and was guarded by a dragon rumored to be a child of the god himself, the issue of one of his less auspicious unions.
 The dragon burst out of hiding and massacred the crew before they knew what was happening.
 When Cadmus, having heard the commotion, arrived at the scene and saw what had become of the loyal crew who had stayed by his side through all his adventures thus far, he flew into a rage against which even a dragon was helpless; he slew the beast with the same brutal efficiency with which the dragon had just dispatched his men.

 “Who are you?”
 Cadmus asked of them.